jawwada/Chatbot-Application/Instructions.md

 ## CI/CD Pipeline
-The CI/CD pipeline's most tiny and basic component docker is implemented.
+The CI/CD pipeline's basic component docker is implemented.
 Creating webhooks for automatic build and deployment to a deployment tool akin to kubernetes is not done. process could be assumed below:
 1. Create a new tag in git repo.
 Configure a webhook
 2. Pipeline will be triggered, build the docker image and push the docker image to a container registry